auroracramer/hear-baseline/README.md

 in the original implementation (e.g. only one audio file can be processed at a time using their high-level API).

-For the HEAR Benchmark and 2021 NeurIPS evaluation, `hearbaseline.wav2vec2` and `hearbaseline.torchcrepe` baseline embeddings were used.
+For the HEAR Benchmark and 2021 NeurIPS evaluation, `hearbaseline.mono.wav2vec2` and `hearbaseline.mono.torchcrepe` baseline embeddings were used.

 For full details on the HEAR Benchmark please visit https://hearbenchmark.com